anmolitor/haskell-workshop/README.md

 For example
 `-- >>> 1 + 1` should bring up the VSCode "evaluate" option and produce `2`.

-Run `stack run` in the console to build and run the application (`app/Main.hs`).
-This should print "Hello Haskell" to the console.
+Run `stack run hangman` in the console to build and run the application (`app/Hangman.hs`).
+This should print "Starting hangman.
+Type in a word to guess." to the console.
+Don't worry, the application is not supposed to work correctly yet :)

 Run `stack test` to run tests (there is just one single test as a template right now).
 This should finish with
 ```
-workshop> Test suite workshop-test passed
+workshop> Test suite spec failed
 ```
+which is fine, since you haven't completed the exercises yet.

 # Troubleshooting

+## Haskell Language Server / VSCode shows strange errors

+Sometimes, the language server gets stuck or does not restart correctly after configuration changes.
+Ctrl+Shift+P -> Restart Haskell Language Server should help.

 ## stack build fails because of zlib